sardana-org/sardana/doc/source/users/configuration/macroserver.rst

 The most convenient way to debug the MacroServer internals is to use the `Tango Util <https://pytango.readthedocs.io/en/stable/server_api/util .html#util>`_ singleton object.
-It is used to store Tango device server process data and to provide the user with a set of utilities method.
+It is used to store Tango device server process data and to provide the user with a set of utility methods.
-For example, to access the MacroServer Sardana core object, in the a rconsole session, just type::
+For example, to access the MacroServer Sardana core object, in the rconsole session, just type::

     >>> import tango